 - Transformation occurs when the pain of staying the same outweighs the discomfort of change.

 - You have within you the amazing capacity to recognize and meet the deepest needs of your body, mind, heart, and spirit.

-- Food (money, work, perfection, etc.) cannot do that for you.
+- Food (and money, work, perfection, etc.) cannot meet all of your needs.

 - Our greatest struggles often provide our greatest lessons.

 - Guilt leads to shame and paralysis.
 Regret leaves the door open for learning.

 - All or nothing thinking leads to all or nothing.
 The truth lies somewhere in the middle.

 - Mindfulness allows us to fully experience what is present now.

 - Sensuous enjoyment of food leads to pleasure and contentment.